| « Electrical Code for New Construction and Ground Rods | Bathroom Electrical Circuit Troubleshooting » |

 |

-Summary: The Purpose of the Neutral Wire in Electrical Systems: What is the purpose of the neutral? |
+The Purpose of the Neutral Wire in Electrical Systems: What is the purpose of the neutral wire and the difference between the ground wire and the white neutral wire. © By: Dave Rongey |

-The Purpose of the Neutral Wire in Electrical Systems
+The Neutral Wire in Electrical Systems

 Dave’s Reply:

-Thanks for your electrical question Jesus.
+Thanks for your electrical questions.

 The Purpose of the Neutral Wire